p0tat0chip/ShopSphere/README.md

  ```bash
    git clone https://github.com/your-username/shopsphere.git
    ```
-3. Create a new branch for your feature or bug fix:
+3. Create a new branch for your feature or bug fix: (There are some)
    ```bash
    git checkout -b feature-name
    ```